Traces

 Marks the root of a request.
 It's the first span and starts the request within a service.

-Request attributes allow you to enrich spans collected by OneAgents with deep-insight data, which is not captured on trace data by default.
-They're modelled as:
+Request attributes allow you to enrich spans collected by OneAgents with deep-insight data which is not captured on trace data by default.
+They are modelled as:

-• Captured attributes represent the raw value as reported by the OneAgent.
+• Captured attributes, which represent the raw value as reported by the OneAgent.

-• Request attributes represent the normalized value along a complete request
+• Request attributes, which represent the normalized value along a complete request

 Attribute